Top 5 tips for managing the 4 month sleep regression

 Please remember that sleep is not a dirty word – you are not less of a mother for needing it.
 Everybody needs sleep, including your baby!
 It is as important as food and water to their growth and development.
 I get very cross when I hear people who do not understand the significance and science of sleep and give mothers advice to the contrary.
 Listen to your body and your baby – they will both tell you all you need to know about the effects of lack of sleep.

 I hope you find these tips useful.
-I’ve learnt them over many years, and thousands of hours of practice with hundreds of babies from all over the world.
+I’ve picked them up over many years, and thousands of hours of practice with hundreds of babies from all over the world.
 Babies needs are all the same and are quite basic – GOOD FOOD, GOOD SLEEP, TO BE CLEAN, WARM, LOVED, AND FREE FROM PHYSICAL DISCOMFORT.
 The key to a happy baby, and a happy parent, is understanding and satisfying those basic needs.
 And who doesn’t want a happy baby?

-If you have applied these tips and your baby’s sleep is the same (or getting worse!) simply get in touch with us we can help set you on the path to good sleep hygiene in no time.
+If you have applied these tips and your baby’s sleep is the same (or getting worse!) simply get in touch with us we can help set you on the path to good sleep hygiene in no time

 if you have already tried more frequent feeding (By that I do mean staying home for a day or two doing nothing but constant breastfeeding)READ MORE